 Children and Colds

-How Can I Prevent My Children From Catching Colds? continued...
+How Can I Prevent My Kid From Catching One? continued...

-You might not recognize these drugs by name.
-But they are the active ingredients in many brands of kids' cold and cough medicines.
+These drugs are the active ingredients in many brands of kids' cold and cough medicines.